 Gaming and Non-Gaming Investment Obligations.
-The Concession Contract requires the Gaming Operator to make a minimum investment in Macau of MOP11,823,700,000 (equivalent to approximately US\$1.5 billion) The investment plan includes gaming and non-gaming related projects in the expansion of foreign market patrons, conventions and exhibitions, entertainment shows, sports events, art and culture, health and well-being, thematic entertainment, gastronomy, community and maritime tourism and others.
-Of the total investment amount referred to above, MOP10,008,000,000 (equivalent to approximately US\$1.2 billion) will be applied to non-gaming related projects, with the balance applied to gaming related projects.
-The Gaming Operator has undertaken to carry out incremental additional non-gaming investment in the amount of approximately 20% of its initial non-gaming investment, or MOP2,003,000,000 (equivalent to approximately US\$249.0 million), in the event Macau's annual gross gaming revenue reaches MOP180,000,000,000 (equivalent to approximately US\$22.4 billion) ("Incremental Investment Trigger").
-This incremental investment amount is reduced to 16%, 12%, 8%, 4% of the initial non-gaming investment amount or nil, if the Incremental Investment Trigger occurs in year 6, year 7, year 8, year 9 or year 10 of the Concession, respectively.
+The Concession Contract requires the Gaming Operator to make a minimum investment in Macau of MOP11,823,700,000 (equivalent to approximately US\$1.47 billion) The investment plan includes gaming and non-gaming related projects in the expansion of foreign market patrons, conventions and exhibitions, entertainment shows, sports events, art and culture, health and well-being, thematic entertainment, gastronomy, community and maritime tourism and others.
+Of the total investment amount referred to above, MOP10,008,000,000 (equivalent to approximately US\$1.24 billion) will be applied to non-gaming related projects, with the balance applied to gaming related projects.
+The Gaming Operator has undertaken to carry out incremental additional non-gaming investment in the amount of approximately 20% of its initial non-gaming investment, or MOP2,003,000,000 (equivalent to approximately US\$248.9 million), in the event Macau's annual gross gaming revenue reaches MOP180,000,000,000 (equivalent to approximately US\$2.37 billion) ("Incremental Investment Trigger"), which occurred in 2023.